-This is a tuple of tuples that must be unique when considered together.
+This is a list of lists that must be unique when considered together.
 It’s used in the Django admin and is enforced at the database level (i.e., the appropriate

 UNIQUEstatements are included in the

-For convenience, unique_together can be a single tuple when dealing with a single set of fields:
+unique_togethercan be a single list when dealing with a single set of fields:

 ManyToManyFieldcannot be included in unique_together.
 (It’s not clear what that would even mean!)
 If you need to validate uniqueness related to a

 ManyToManyField, try using a signal or an explicit

 ValidationErrorraised during model validation when the constraint is violated has the